skot/bitaxe_updtrr/README.md

 - `--discover`: Automatically discover Bitaxe devices on the network
 - `--network`: Network CIDR to scan for discovery (e.g., 192.168.1.0/24)
 - `--save-discovered`: Save discovered devices to CSV file (CLI only)
+- `--scan-timeout`: Timeout for network scan in seconds (default: 60)
 - `--debug`: Run in debug mode (TUI only)

 ### Version Checking